bigcommerce/dev-docs/docs/stencil-docs/customizing-checkout/checkout-sdk-example.md

-<h1>Implementing a Custom React.js Checkout to Cornerstone using the BigCommerce Checkout SDK</h1>
+# Implementing a Custom React.js Checkout to Cornerstone using the BigCommerce Checkout SDK
 <div class="otp" id="no-index">
 <h3> On This Page </h3>
 	<ul>